Ishoshot/NGleadersDB/README.md

 ## About NGLeadersDB
-...coming soon
+This is an API providing you with Curated

 ## License

-The NGLeadersDB is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The NGLeaderDB is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).